dankocher/QuickRunToolbar/README.md

 In the editor dialog:
 - Reorder rows using the drag handle to change button order.
-- Click the Icon cell to choose a custom icon for the button.
+- Click the Icon cell to choose an icon from the available set.
 - Edit the Name cell to override the display label (optional).
 - Toggle “Show Name” to show/hide the text label on the toolbar.
 - Toggle “Enabled” to show/hide the button on the toolbar.